swetabar/roman-numeral/Readme.md

 * Open any browser window and try out the following URL:
   `http://localhost:8080/romannumeral?query=10` to get started

+### Run the unit test suite on your machine

+* From the root folder, execute `mvn clean test`

+### Run the unit test suite from IntelliJ IDEA Ultimate

+* Right click on `com.roman.conversion` package
+* Click on `Run Tests in com.roman.conversion`
+* You can see the unit tests running on the IntelliJ terminal

 ## Engineering and testing methodology
 Spring-boot is used as the backend framework to build out the rest endpoint for converting integers